unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 The General settings are as follows:

 1. **Gateway Language Mode**: Select this setting if you are working to translate Bible resources into a gateway language.
-See ref:gateway_setup.
+See :ref:`gateway_setup`.

 2. **Blind Edit Mode**: Select this setting to enable the Blind Edit view for a text project.
 See `Blind Edit Mode`_.